Dynamo 5: Supporting characters

-Maddie Warner is the widow of Captain Dynamo and step mother to the Dynamo 5.
+Madeline "Maddie" Warner is the widow of Captain Dynamo and step mother to the Dynamo 5.
 She assembled his five children, and acts as their leader, mentor, and "unofficial sixth member", keeping in constant radio contact with them during missions from their headquarters.
 Although she must deal with the fact that they are constant reminders of her late husband's serial infidelity, she is insistent that they act not only as a team, but as a family as well.
 Despite her matronly role and demeanor with the team, she can be ruthless with enemies that she perceives to be threats, and will not hesitate to kill them.
 She is a former agent of the government superhuman-monitoring agency known as F.L.A.G., which she has not disclosed to the team, adding ominously in Dynamo 5 #1, "Kind of makes you wonder what else I never told them, doesn't it?"
 She maintains the cover of a retired reporter for a newspaper called The Journal.